-Future climate and land-use change impacts on groundwater recharge rates and water quality for water resources
+Future climate and land-use change impacts on groundwater availability rates and water quality for water resources

 Foto: Steffen Bender